 A Case Study

 The outbreak began when one infected person sat at a table with nine friends, of which about half became infected.
 However, the disease spread further with the aid of airflow from the restaurant’s HVAC system.
-The CDC notes that airflow from the vents moved left to right, exposing diners seated downstream.
+The CDC notes that airflow from the air conditioner’s ventilation system moved left to right, exposing diners seated downstream.
 About 75% of that group became infected, as well.
-Everyone seated at tables situated out of the main flow of air produced by the HVAC system remained safe.
+Everyone seated at tables outside the main flow of air produced by the HVAC system remained safe.